 A popular itinerary in Crete is a combination of Chania, Elafonisi beach, Heraklion and Knossos.
 This is doable in four days, and would give you a flavour of the island.

-In terms of getting around, it is best to rent a car.
+In terms of getting around Crete, it is best to rent a car.
 If you don’t want to drive, you can use the numerous buses that connect the main cities and villages.

 There are many air carriers flying directly into Crete from several European airports.
-Alternatively, you can get to Crete from Athens by ferry or a short flight.
+Alternatively, you can get to Crete on a short flight from Athens airport, or by ferry.

 If you are not keen on island hopping, don’t worry – Greece has a lot more to offer.
-In fact, we always have the dilemma “islands vs mainland Greece” ourselves.
+In fact, I always have the dilemma “islands vs mainland Greece” myself.

-If you had two weeks in the Peloponnese alone, you could visit most of the best known destinations, and there would still be plenty left for another trip.
+If you had 2 weeks in the Peloponnese alone, you could visit most of the best known destinations, and there would still be plenty left for another trip.

 Attractions in the Peloponnese